FACULTY OF SOCIAL WORK, UNIVERSITY OF MANITOBA

 (Position # 30016)

 The Faculty of Social Work of the University of Manitoba invites applications for a full-time probationary position (position #30016) at the rank of Assistant Professor in the Master of Social Work based in Indigenous Knowledges Program.
 The Assistant Professor role includes teaching, research, service, and the supervision of graduate students.
-The anticipated start date for this position is July 1, 2021.
+The anticipated start date for this position is July 1, 2021, but can be negotiated.
 Starting salary will be commensurate with experience and qualifications.
-Candidates will hold or be close to completing a Ph.D. is Social Work or a related field, preferably also have a Master of Social Work degree, be able to work in partnership with Elders, and work collaboratively as a team member.
+Candidates will hold or be close to completing a Ph.D. in Social Work or a related field, preferably also have a Master of Social Work degree, be able to work in partnership with Elders, and work collaboratively as a team member.

 The Master of Social Work based in Indigenous Knowledges (MSW-IK) is an innovative program that has been developed with strong and continuous input by members of the Indigenous communities in Manitoba.
 It is overseen by an Advisory Committee consisting of Elders from various locations in Manitoba and consists of 13 courses that are co-taught by Elders and academics with curriculum based in Indigenous knowledges and critical theories.
 Students choose to complete either a thesis or major project as part of their program.
 The first intake of students began the program in September 2016.
 The MSW-IK program is delivered at the University of Manitoba’s William Norrie Centre (WNC) located at 485 Selkirk Avenue, Winnipeg, Manitoba.
 Two Elders and two Assistant Professors were hired in 2016/2017 and we are currently seeking a third Assistant Professor.